j2doll/MagiQ.2.VSRonin/README.markdown

 This project aims to recreate a digital and rule-aware enviroment to play **Magic: The Gathering**&reg;

-No copyright or patent law is intended.
+No copyright or patent infringment is intended.
 Any submission that will violate the law will be immediately removed.

 <table border="1" width="100%">
 	<tr>